General Forum meetings are public meetings and may be attended by Members, Councillors, Officers and Observers – as outlined below.

 - Find a Member and get them to raise the subject; or

-- Submit the request to the Chair (email@example.com) who can then consider how best to get it addressed, whether through the Forum or outside it.
+- Submit the request (email@example.com) marked for the attention of the Chair who can then consider how best to get it addressed, whether through the Forum or outside it.
 If the Forum route is chosen, the deputation process generally used by the Council for full Council meetings will be adopted as set out here.
 This means you will have three minutes to present the issue and submit a paper in advance so a response can be agreed.

 - If the issue is not felt relevant to the Forum, the Chair may seek agreement that the leaseholder and the Head of Leaseholder Services discuss the issue outside the meeting.
 If no resolution is possible, that may be brought back to the Forum as an issue in itself.